-In this article we’ll take you through the steps we recommend when screening participants for research.
+In this article, we’ll take you through the steps we recommend when screening participants for research.

 The wrong “Guy”

-The wrong “Back in 2006, Guy Goma became an overnight celebrity after a case of mistaken identity.
-He was interviewed live on BBC News TV as an internet expert when in fact the currently unemployed computer technician had been at the BBC for a job interview.
+The wrong “Guy”.
+Back in 2006, Guy Goma became an overnight celebrity after a case of mistaken identity.
+He was interviewed live on BBC News TV as an internet expert when, in fact, he was currently an unemployed computer technician who had been at the BBC for a job interview.

 Six steps to screening success